Best Affordable Places to Live in New Jersey in 2025

 Best Places to Live in New Jersey Near the Beach

 The iconic Jersey Shore contains a host of cities, towns, and boroughs on the beach, each offering distinct experiences of life on the Atlantic.
-Here are the five best places to live in New Jersey near the beach.
+Here are the three best places to live in New Jersey near the beach.

 1. Asbury Park